madsunrise/mockk-sample/README.md

+<h3>The problem connected with updating MockK from 1.12.5 to 1.12.7 and running instrumented test.</h3>

 1. I'm trying to run ExampleInstrumentedTest located in androidTest folder.

 2. Please, pay your attention on ExampleInstrumentedTest.kt and app/build.gradle files